RA-Company/ctd/README.md

 It calls the PostWebhook method to send the request.
 If the response status is not "success", it logs an error and returns nil.
 If the URL is already used, it returns an error indicating that the URL is already used.
-If the request is successful, it returns a pointer to the created WebhookItem.
+If the request is successful, it returns a pointer to the created Webhook.
 This method is typically used to create new webhooks in the Chat2Desk API.

 Parameters: